 The differences between the two cases are striking: While Venezuela's population in 1958 was roughly the same as Mali's in 1989, the oil-rich South American nation was one of the wealthier countries in the Global South and had a relatively well-educated population.
 Mali was far less developed economically and suffered from high rates of illiteracy.
-Despite these differences, however, the willingness of large numbers of people-particularly students, who represented the future of these developing nations-to engage in civil resistance in the face of brutal repression forced enlightened sectors of the military to recognize that it was no longer worth ruling by force.
+Despite these differences, however, the willingness of large numbers of people-particularly students, who represented the future of these developing nations to engage in civil resistance in the face of brutal repression forced enlightened sectors of the military to recognize that it was no longer worth ruling by force.

-5) Anti-Democratic Coups Following Civil Resistance-Initiated, Supposed Pro-Democracy Coups
+5) Anti-Democratic Coups Following Civil Resistance-Initiated, Allegedly Pro-Democracy Coups

-This section explores two cases where the military, facing a major civil insurrection, temporarily seizes power to oust a dictator and hands nominal power over to democratic forces-only to later take advantage of political divisions to seize power again and install a military dictatorship.
+This section explores two cases, Sudan and Egypt, Scenario 5 (see page 16), where the military, facing a major civil insurrection, temporarily seizes power to oust a dictator and hands nominal power over to democratic forces-only to later take advantage of political divisions to seize power again and install a military dictatorship.